VladimirNik/sprinter/README.md

  - simplify macro debugging
  - generate code from transformed trees

+For information on Sprinter please refer to the [project page](http://vladimirnik.github.io/sprinter).

 ### Build process

 To publish library to local repo run (from project's root directory):